 Yes, because the ISCP is globally approved as a training college and the diploma is accepted in all countries.
 As you will be studying from home, distance is no object.
 All you need is an internet connection and an understanding of English language.
-We have students and graduates all over the world, including England, Wales, Isle of Man, Scotland, Orkney, Northern Ireland, Eire, America, Mexico, Canada, Chile, Greece, Estonia, Croatia, Spain, Portugal, France, Belgium, Germany, Netherlands, Malta, Cyprus, Sweden, Denmark, Holland, Switzerland, Poland, South Africa, Botswana, Mauritius, Bahrain, Dubai, Iran, Kuwait, Afghanistan, India, Thailand, Vietnam, Singapore, Hong Kong, Japan, Australia, New Zealand and Russia.
+We have students and graduates all over the world, including England, Wales, Isle of Man, Scotland, Orkney, Northern Ireland, Eire, America, Mexico, Canada, Chile, Greece, Estonia, Croatia, Spain, Portugal, France, Belgium, Germany, Austria, Italy, Netherlands, Malta, Cyprus, Sweden, Denmark, Holland, Switzerland, Poland, Ukraine, South Africa, Botswana, Mauritius, Bahrain, Dubai, Iran, Kuwait, Afghanistan, India, Thailand, Vietnam, Singapore, Hong Kong, Japan, Australia, New Zealand and Russia.

 Yes, you can pay as you go, unit by unit.
 You will need to enrol separately for each consecutive unit as you progress through the course.
 You can find our easy installments page here.

 No, this is not necessary.
 Although some students are already qualified behaviourists or people involved in dog rescue who wish to further extend their knowledge, the course guides you through all aspects of canine behaviour so is also suitable for beginners.

 Yes, you can.
 This is tailored specifically for each individual.
 You can find out more about the diploma course as CPD here.